Tips for Determining Which Trenchless Method to Use for Large-Diameter Bores

-To determine when to employ an HDD rig or auger boring machine, it’s important to understand each trenchless method’s advantages and drawbacks.
+To determine when to employ an horizontal directional drilling rig or auger boring machine, it’s important to understand each trenchless method’s advantages and drawbacks.

-Advantages of HDD for midsize to large-diameter bores
+Advantages of Horizontal directional drilling for midsize to large-diameter bores

-When (and when not) to use directional drilling
+When (and when not) to use horizontal directional drilling

 Wetlands, rivers, lakes and mountainous terrain are a few examples of some of the environmental areas where HDD is commonly called upon.
 However, thanks to powerful tracking technology and all the different types of tooling options available for drilling rigs, there are few conditions where HDD cannot be used.

-Michael said ground conditions aren’t the reason why most HDD contractors would choose another trenchless method, like auger boring, for doing larger diameter trenchless work.
+Michael said ground conditions aren’t the reason why most horizontal directional drilling contractors would choose another trenchless method, like auger boring, for doing larger diameter trenchless work.
 Instead, the decision comes down to project details, including what the bore is crossing under, bore distance, product bend radius and required setback distance to get to the desired depth.